 What is the best car to rent for a northern light self-drive trip in Iceland?

-- There are NO street lights when you are out of the urban areas, which means you can expect to be driving in COMPLETELY darkness if you are hunting the northern lights in Iceland.
+- There are NO street lights when you are out of the urban areas, which means you can expect to be driving in complete darkness if you are hunting for the northern lights in Iceland.

 - The Icelandic weather changes rapidly, especially in the winter months.
-Storms, heavy snow, and low visibility can be expected anytime to happen in any part of Iceland during the winter.
+Unexpected storms, heavy snow, and low visibility can occur at any time, regardless of where you are in the country.

-- The roads, including the main roads like Route 1 Ring Road or those inside the capital of Iceland, Reykjavik, will be icy, slippery and snowy, sometimes DIFFICULTY to drive.
+- The roads, including the main roads like Route 1 Ring Road or those in the capital of Iceland, Reykjavik, will be icy, slippery and snowy, making them difficult to drive on.

-- A temporary road closure is very common when lousy weather hits Iceland.
+- Temporary road closures are very common when lousy weather hits Iceland.

-You can find all the info you need on this page to choose the best place and time to wait for the northern light during your stay in Iceland.
+You can find all the information that you need on this page to help you choose the best time to see the northern lights in Iceland and the best spot.

 On the right-hand side of this map, you can see:

-- the chances that you can see the northern light on the day and time you choose: the higher the number on the scale, the higher the chance you can see the northern light
+- The likelihood of seeing the northern lights by date and time.
+The higher the number on the scale, the higher the chances you’ll see the northern lights.

 On the Iceland map, you can see the green and white parts.
-They represent the cloud movement and clourd coverage of Iceland:
+They represent the cloud movement and cloud coverage of Iceland:

-- The GREEN represent the area COVERED by heavy clouds, the cloud covers, which means those green areas will have a lower possibility of seeing the aurora.
+- The GREEN represents the area covered by heavy clouds, which means those green areas will have the lowest possibility of seeing the aurora.
 The deeper the green, the thicker the cloud cover.

-- The WHITE, on the other hand, represent the area with a CLEAR SKY, which means you will have a better chance of seeing the aurora in those ‘white’ locations.
+- The WHITE, on the other hand, represents the area with clear skies, which means you will have a better chance of seeing the aurora in those areas.

-A little extra tip for you: you shouldn’t plan a trip to Iceland with the sole purpose of seeing the northern lights since this country has so much other beauty to offer.
-Instead, plan to visit some of Iceland’s incredible attractions, like the glaciers, hot springs and black sand beaches, with the added bonus that the northern lights could show up if you come during the dark months.
+A little extra tip for you: we never recommend planning a trip to Iceland with the sole purpose of seeing the northern lights because this country has so much other beauty to offer.
+Instead, plan to visit some of Iceland’s incredible attractions, like the glaciers, hot springs and black sand beaches, with the added bonus that the northern lights could show up on your trip.

 Can you see the northern lights during the summer?

-Just like stars, northern lights could be dancing overhead at any time of year, and at any time of day.
+The northern lights could be dancing overhead at any time of year, and at any time of day.
 But the reality is that they can’t overpower the brightness of our sun.
 No matter how spectacular they might be, you can’t see northern lights when it’s bright outside, and in summer, Iceland doesn’t get dark.
-Between May and August, the sun does set but it never fully gets dark, meaning that neither stars nor northern lights can be seen during these months.
+Between May and August, the sun does set, but there is never complete darkness, meaning that neither stars nor northern lights can be seen during these months.

 Can you see the northern lights from Reykjavik?

-In short, yes!
-Northern lights are perceived weaker when there is a lot of light pollution around, meaning the light that is emitted from a source like a larger city, that fills the sky with a glowing yellow and blocks out the stars and auroras.
-Still, if the northern lights are strong, you can easily see them from the capital.
-The main issue is that there are buildings everywhere, and if the northern lights are not right above you, they are hidden by these tall structures.
-The best thing to do if you are in the city and the forecast is good is to go down to the northern shore of the city, where you have a clear view of the northern sky.
-Still, for the full experience, it’s a good idea to take a drive out to an open area in nature with fewer buildings and lights, which can be reached in as little as 20 minutes from downtown.
+The best thing to do if you are in the city and the Aurora forecast is good is to go down to the northern shore of the city, where you have a clear view of the northern sky.
+But for the full experience, we recommend taking a drive out to an open area in nature with fewer buildings and lights, which can be reached in as little as 20 minutes from downtown.

 How to maximize your chances of seeing the northern lights

-And we mean really warm.
-Nights with clear skies can get really cold, and the warmer you are, the longer you can stay out waiting for the sky to light up.
-To keep yourself warm, wearing layers is essential.
-Here is the recommended basic clothing list.
-Don’t forget to add more layers to the suggestions according to your needs:
+Winter nights with clear skies can get really cold, and the warmer you are, the longer you can comfortably stay outside and wait for the northern lights to appear.
+To keep yourself warm, wearing multiple layers is essential.
+Here are some of our suggestions for what to wear to stay warm and comfortable on your hunt for the northern lights:

-- fleece pullover and fleece lined legging for layering
+- Fleece pullover and fleece-lined leggings for layering

 2. Drive away from artificial lights if possible